connormcgarr/connormcgarr.github.io/_posts/2025-02-03-km-shadow-stacks.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/kcet41.png" alt="">

 Now you will see that I have commented on this call this will mark the pages as read-only.
 How did I validate this?
-The call to `securekernel!SkmiProtectPageRange` will, under the hook, emit a hypercall (`vmcall`) with a hypercall code of `12` (decimal).
+The call to `securekernel!SkmiProtectPageRange` will, under the hood, emit a hypercall (`vmcall`) with a hypercall code of `12` (decimal).
 As I mentioned before in a [post about HVCI](https://connormcgarr.github.io/hvci/) that the call code of `12`, or `0xC` in hex, corresponds to the `HvCallModifyVtlProtectionMask` hypercall, according to the TLFS ([Hypervisor Top Level Functional Specification](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/tlfs/tlfs)).
 This hypercall is capable of requesting that a given guest page's protection mask is modified.
 If we inspect the arguments of the hypercall, using SourcePoint, we can get a clearer picture of what this call does.

 <img src="{{ site.url }}{{ site.baseurl }}/images/kcet42.png" alt="">